Blackwater to Wokingham walk

 - In 400m, just before the road goes under a railway bridge, turn left onto a signposted footpath.
 Follow this alleyway all the way alongside the railway embankment, later below the platforms of Sandhurst station.
 At the end keep right to go out along a short road to the A321 (Sandhurst High Street).
 Turn left onto the main road.

-- If starting from Sandhurst station, go down the exit ramp and turn left onto the A321.
+- If starting from Sandhurst station, go down the ramp and turn left onto the A321.

 Starting from Sandhurst Station

-- Go down the ramp from either of the platforms to the A321 and turn left onto the main road, joining both the Blackwater Valley Path?
-(BVP) and the Blackwater start from the first road on the left.
+- From either platform go down the ramp and turn left onto the A321, soon joining both the longer start and the Blackwater Valley Path?
+(BVP) from the first road on the left.

 - Head W along the A321 for 600m, passing a couple of very early refreshment places on the left along the way: the Old Mill Coffee Shop & Cafe in a small parade of shops, then the Rose & Crown pub.
 The main road swerves right and left, then comes to a junction with Yateley Road on the left.
 Cross the side road carefully and go straight ahead on a pathway through a small housing estate.